Kunal-Gupta28/Kuber/README.md

-# Kuber – Ride Booking Application
+# Kubik – Ride Booking Application

-**Kuber** is a modern ride-booking platform that allows users to book rides with verified drivers (captains) for convenient and reliable transportation.
+**Kubik** is a modern ride-booking platform that allows users to book rides with verified drivers (captains) for convenient and reliable transportation.
 Built with **React** and **Node.js**, it offers real-time tracking, secure payments, and a seamless booking experience.

 ## 🚀 Features